siderolabs/omni-docs/content/docs/reference/cli.md

 ### Options

 ```
+      --break-glass                 get kubeconfig that allows accessing nodes bypasing Omni (if enabled for the account)
   -c, --cluster string              cluster to use
   -f, --force                       force overwrite of kubeconfig if already present, force overwrite on kubeconfig merge
       --force-context-name string   force context name for kubeconfig merge
+      --grant-type string           Authorization grant type to use.
+One of (auto|authcode|authcode-keyboard)
       --groups strings              group to be used in the service account token (groups). only used when --service-account is set to true (default [system:masters])
   -h, --help                        help for kubeconfig
   -m, --merge                       merge with existing kubeconfig (default true)